energietransitie/twomes-backoffice-configuration/README.md

 ### Deploying stacks with Portainer

 Use the following steps to deploy a service as a Portainer stack.
-> At Windesheim we use Portainer stacks, but the docker-compose files can also be deployed without Portainer, using [Docker Compose](https://docs.docker.com/get-started/08_using_compose/#run-the-application-stack).
+> We use Portainer stacks, but the docker-compose files can also be deployed without Portainer, using [Docker Compose](https://docs.docker.com/get-started/08_using_compose/#run-the-application-stack).

 Add a new stack according to the following steps:
 1. Go to `Home` > `local ` > `stacks` in portainer.